xavierbrt/xavierbrt.github.io/_posts/2020-01-27-flu-prediction.markdown

 The predictions **follow the same trend** as the true values.<br /> However, the **predictions are higher** than the reality.
 There were likely to be more flu cases overall in the training years (in particular in 2013 as we have seen before) than in the year of predictions.

-Let's display the data for all years of the dataset, to check it:

 We compute the mean squared error and the residues: